 Even though Mary had never run a day in her life, she watched "Forrest Gump" and wrote poetry about running free and unencumbered reclaiming her life from the thieves who tried to steal her life away from her.
 The body cannot distinguish between what the mind imagines and what the body is doing.
 The mental rehearsal for dancing in the rain without a leg brace, feeling whole and happy, free from the shackles of her past manifested in her body as she and the whole world witnessed healing right before their very eyes.

-Twelve and a half years after the diagnosis of Post-Polio Syndrome, Mary is still running strong and encouraging others to exceed their limits.
+Thirteen years after the diagnosis of Post-Polio Syndrome, Mary is still running strong and encouraging others to exceed their limits.
 Mary supported another runner to the finish line of Finish at the 50 on July 3, 2019.
 You can read about all the magic and synchronicity in Mary's race report by following this link.